Abe92/Brunel-University/Python-scripts/Noob-snippets/README.md

-All *newbie snippet codes are stored here.
+All newbie snippet codes are stored here.

-* It means my snippet codes that requires improvement
+* Any snippet codes that requires improvement and currently written in _inefficient_ way